VPeti1/CW-I/README.md

 ## It can clean your computer

 # Known issues
-## Some WGET operations may not work on windows 10 (For example the debloater and cwcare)
+## Some WGET operations may not work on windows 10 (For example the debloater and cwcare) ---- WILL BE FIXED NEXT VERSION
 ## The program dosnt contain a signature so most antivirus programs show a false positive